A Deformable Surface Model for Real-Time Water Drop Animation

 Chief Scientist

-My research interests include physics-based modeling and animation, generative AI models, numerical analysis and nonlinear optimization.
+My research interests include physics-based simulation and modeling, generative AI, numerical analysis and nonlinear optimization.